Gabrielle-Young28/young_g_Midterm_Practice/README.md

-# Midterm GitHub Project: Dr Stone Vs Demon Slayer 🌳 👺
+# Midterm GitHub Project: Dr Stone vs Demon Slayer 🌳 👺
 This is a partner-based project in which we will debate which anime is better.
 Dr Stone or Demon Slayer.
 ## Installation
 No installation required.
 Simply download the zip file and extract